 Mittens.
 Snow pants.
 A couple of fleece.

 These bits of warm winter apparel often mark the difference between “WINTER RULES, LET’S ADD ANOTHER WING TO THE SNOW FORT!” and “I cannot feel my body.
 It’s possible my fingers have died.”
-Cold-weather comfort is really a matter of layering.
+Cold-weather comfort is ultimately a matter of layering.

 Add a pair of snowshoes, a set of cross-country skis, and some ice skates into the mix, and you’ve got yourself a season’s worth of outdoor winter entertainment.

 If you’re in the market for winter layers to keep you cozy or outdoor gear to better enjoy the snow, there are plenty of retailers that would be happy to set you up with brand-new stuff.
 If you’re on a budget, well, there are options for that, too.

 Here are some great places to go when you’re on the hunt for affordable, gently used gear and apparel.